Do financial regulators act in the public's interest? A Bayesian latent class estimation framework for assessing regulatory responses to banking crises: Regulators of the U.S. banking sector, their resolution methods and the crises of 1980's

+{Our proposed framework is widely applicable in settings where interest centers on modeling covariate-outcome relationships that vary across classes, when true class assignment is unobserved but can be modeled using an additional set of covariates.
+This approach expressly models the researcher's uncertainty by assigning units into classes with probability.
+In addition, the model incorporates information from multiple covariates in estimating the probability of belonging to a latent class.
+Alternative modeling strategies entail determining classes by setting arbitrary thresholds based on some percentile of class-membership covariates and deterministically assigning units into classes.
+The latent class model forgoes the implicit assumptions about class assignment in such approaches and estimates the classes in a data-driven manner.
+Beyond our application in assessing financial regulators, this modeling approach can be utilized to determine latent classes of consumers, patients, financial instruments such as stocks and bonds and evaluate heterogeneity in their choices, outcomes or valuations. }

+The rest of the article is organized as follows. {In Section \ref{sec:resoultion} we collect background information on the two U.S. banking regulators, review the recommended decision rules from theoretical studies and summarize the main contributions of our work}.
+In Section \ref{sec:data} we discuss the data used in this article.
+Section \ref{sec:model} presents the proposed Bayesian latent class estimation framework for evaluating the regulatory decision rules for resolving bank failures against recommended decision rules from theoretical studies.
+Sections \ref{sec:results_fdic} and \ref{sec:results_fslic}, respectively, discuss the results of our analysis pertaining to the resolution decisions of the FDIC and the FSLIC.
+The article concludes with a discussion in Section \ref{sec:discuss}.
+Additional technical details, numerical results and background information are relegated to the supplementary materials. {All MATLAB and R codes for reproducing the empirical analyses in this paper are available at \texttt{https://github.com/trambakbanerjee/latent\_class\_bank\_resolution}.}

-\subsection{Regulators of the U.S. banking sector, their resolution methods and the crises of 1980's}
+\section{Regulators of the U.S. banking sector, their resolution methods and the crises of 1980's}

-In this article we assess regulators from two sub-sectors of the U.S. banking industry, commercial banks and Savings and Loans (S\&L) institutions\footnote{`` A Savings and Loans institution is a financial institution that ordinarily possesses the same depository, credit, financial intermediary, and account transactional functions as a bank, but that is chiefly organized and primarily operates to promote savings and home mortgage lending rather than commercial lending.
-Also known as a savings bank, a savings association, a savings and loan association, or an S\&L."\cite{fdiccrisis}}, during their simultaneous crises of the 1980's.
-The Federal Deposit Insurance Corporation (FDIC) serves as the regulatory authority for commercial banks while the Federal Savings and Loans Insurance Corporation (FSLIC) was the counterpart for S\&L's until its failure in 1989.
+We assess regulators from two sub-sectors of the U.S. banking industry, commercial banks and Savings and Loans (S\&L) institutions, during their simultaneous crises of the 1980's. {\cite{fdiccrisis} define a S\&L institution as a financial institution that is chiefly organized and primarily operates to promote savings and home mortgage lending rather than commercial lending. } The Federal Deposit Insurance Corporation (FDIC) serves as the regulatory authority for commercial banks while the Federal Savings and Loans Insurance Corporation (FSLIC) was the counterpart for S\&L's until its failure in 1989.
 The two regulators are comparable on account of the fundamental similarities across banks and S\&L's in that both institutions offer loans and deposits, undertake maturity transformation, monitor information and offer liquidity and payments services \citep{freixas2008microeconomics}.

 During the crises of 1980's, these two related sectors of the U.S. banking industry, namely commercial banks and S\&L's, witnessed the highest number of failures since the Great Depression as depicted in Figure \ref{fig:failedInst_1}.
 Notably, the FDIC and FSLIC underwent contrasting trajectories following the crises.
 While the FDIC survived the crisis, albeit with depleted insurance funds, the FSLIC faced insolvency by the end of the crisis and was closed in 1989 at a cost of \$132 billion to the taxpayer \citep{fdiccrisis}.